Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 If you want to add ginger to your diet, I’d recommend turning to ginger foods, rather than supplements.
 We need more research before I can recommend ginger as a supplement to help kidneys.

 However, it is clear that ginger has some kidney healthy benefits.
 So, it might be a good idea to add more ginger to your day!
-Adding ginger in non-supplement form is unlikely to cause harm.
+Adding ginger in non-supplement form may provide benefits and is unlikely to cause harm.

 How To Cook Fresh Ginger Root